 Classic recipes don’t always need a classic cooking method.
 Air Fryer Apples are a fast and easy way to spice up every meal of the day.
 Cinnamon, brown sugar, and tender air fried apples add sweet notes to savory pork and chicken dishes.
 But definitely save some for dessert.
 Oh, and breakfast too.
 So many options, so little time – literally!

-- PREP.
-Combine apples with oil and seasoning in a large bowl until evenly coated.
+- Combine peeled and sliced apples with olive oil, cinnamon, and a pinch of kosher salt in a large bowl until evenly coated.

-- TOSS.
-Add apples to maple syrup mixture and toss until evenly coated.
+- Add the cooked apples to the maple syrup mixture and stir until evenly coated.

-- Remember to use regular olive oil, not extra virgin, for milder flavor.
+- Use regular olive oil, not extra virgin, for milder flavor.
 If you’re particularly sensitive to the flavor of olive oil, choose a “light tasting” olive oil.

 - Taste an apple to check for doneness – ideally it will be soft and easily pieced with the tip of a paring knife or fork tines, but not completely falling apart.
 Thicker slices will need closer to 12 minutes to fully cook through.